nathanielvarona/pritunl-client-github-action/README.md

     # If not supplied, which defaults to `true`.
     # If `true` the VPN connection starts within the setup step.
     start-connection: ''

+    ready-profile-timeout: ''
+    # OPTIONAL: Ready Profile Timeout
+    # TYPE: Integer
+    # If not supplied, which defaults to `3`.

+    established-connection-timeout: ''
+    # OPTIONAL: Established Connection Timeout
+    # TYPE: Integer
+    # If not supplied, which defaults to `30`.
 ```

 > Kindly check the subsection [Working with Pritunl Profile File](#working-with-pritunl-profile-file) on converting `tar` archive file format to `base64` text file format for the `profile-file` input.